Hennywealth/real-time-chatting-App/README.md

 # real-time-chatting-App
-Real-time chat App built with django and ajax implementation.
+A simple implementation of a **Real-time Chat Application** built with django and ajax implementation.

 **Technologies.**